BrenoHenrike/Scripts/docs/9 Map.md

 | `TryGetPlayer(string username)` | *bool; out RBot.Players.PlayerInfo* | Whether the player exists and is loaded in the current map.
 It `out`s the `PlayerInfo` of the given name. |
 | `Reload()` | *void* | Reloads the current map. |

-#### PlayerInfo Objects
+#### The 'PlayerInfo' class
+Some properties give single or lists of `PlayerInfo` objects.
 These objects have the following properties:

 | Property | Type | Description |
 |---|:---:|---|